Pip85/climate-website-project2/README.md

 > app.py can be found here: https://github.com/Pip85/climate-website-project2/blob/main/app.py

 ### **Visualizations:**
+ <strong> All Visualizations are in Fahrenheit </stong>
 > **Visualization 1:**
 - Choropleth map of the United States includes a dropdown to choose a year between 1900 and 2012.
 - The map colors are based on the average annual temperatures from the cleaned dataset.
 - Coding for the map was done in Javascript using Plotly.js.
-> Link:<br>
+> US Choropleth Map<br>
 ![US Choropleth](https://github.com/Pip85/climate-website-project2/blob/main/static/img/visualizations/viz-1.jpg)

 > **Visualization 2:**
-- Heat map of the United States with autoplay of average annual temperatures between 1900 and 2012.
-Map was done in Tableau.
+- Heat map of the United States with autoplay of average annual temperatures between 1900 and 2012 (A colored data chart is also included).
-- Link:<br>
+- Map was done in Tableau.
+> US Heat Map:<br>
 ![US Heat Map](https://github.com/Pip85/climate-website-project2/blob/main/static/img/visualizations/viz-2.jpg)
+> US Colored Data Chart:<br>
+![US Color Chart](https://github.com/Pip85/climate-website-project2/blob/main/static/img/visualizations/viz-2-5.jpg)
 - Table of average annual temperatures by state from the cleaned dataset.
-> Link:<br>
-![US Color Chart](https://github.com/Pip85/climate-website-project2/blob/main/static/img/visualizations/viz-2-5.jpg)

 > **Visualization 3:**
+- Line plot of the average temperature for each year and state in the US.
-- Heat map of the United States with autoplay of average annual temperatures between 1900 and 2012.
-Map was done in Tableau.
+- Map was done in Tableau.
-> Link:<br>
+> US Line Plot:<br>
 ![US Line Plot](https://github.com/Pip85/climate-website-project2/blob/main/static/img/visualizations/viz-3.jpg)

 > **Visualization 4:**
 - Bubble chart showing the variance of average annual temperature of 1900 vs. 2012 for each state.
-The chart was build in Javascript using Plotly.js.
+- The chart built in Javascript using D3/Plotly.
-- Link:<br>
+> Bubble Chart:<br>
 ![Bubble Chart](https://github.com/Pip85/climate-website-project2/blob/main/static/img/visualizations/viz-4.jpg)

 > **Visualization 5:**
-- Bubble chart showing the variance of average annual temperature of 1900 vs. 2012 for each state.
-The chart was build in Javascript using Plotly.js.
-- Link:<br>
+- A stacked and double bar graph comparing average temperature between 1900 and 2012.
+- Graph built in Javascript using D3/Plotly
+> Bar Graph:<br>
 ![Bar Graph](https://github.com/Pip85/climate-website-project2/blob/main/static/img/visualizations/viz-5.jpg)